khoi-ng/old-Project-WS19/README.md

 The Application creates a mosaic image out of many tiny pictures.
 The Algorithm takes small Areas of the image, calculates the average Brightness and RGB values and then replaces the Area with a small image that has a average Brightness and RGB very close to the Area.
+The Algorithm is by all means not optimized, it's clear that parallel Asynchronious functions can be used.

 # Examples: